100 years of economic insights for Indiana

 Figure 1: Monthly labor force and employment in the South Bend-Mishawaka and Elkhart-Goshen MSAs combined

-Line graph showing the labor force and employment of the South Bend-Mishawaka and Elkhart-Goshen MSAs combined from January 2005 to August 2024.
+Line graph showing monthly labor force and employment numbers for the South Bend-Mishawaka and Elkhart-Goshen MSAs combined from January 2005 to August 2025.

 Source: STATS Indiana, using U.S. Bureau of Labor Statistics data